Letters from Lodi

 Caparoso: What do you think a lot of the industry or press get "wrong" about their assumptions of what younger consumers want in alcoholic beverages?

 Delgado: It's natural for younger consumers to first start with alternative drinks because we're more exposed to them through classic marketing⏤product placement, value pricing, popular culture, and so forth.
 Wine hasn't focused its marketing energy towards the younger consumer, and our industry dollars reflect that.
-Yet, in instances where you put fine wine in front of the young consumer, they can pick up on quality immediately.
+Yet, in instances where you put fine wine in front of young consumers, they can pick up on the quality immediately.

 The other part is value-based marketing.
 We invest our few spending dollars in product that resonates with our values.
-Be it supporting marginalized communities, environmentally focused products, or local family owned businesses.
+Be it supporting marginalized communities, environmentally focused products, or local family-owned businesses.
 We are drawn to products that resonate with our emotions.
 This is nothing new.
-We've seen that among older California wine drinkers who continue to show up for their generation's winemaking darlings⏤locally, wineries like St. Amant, Michael David and Lucas.
-The new generation of wine drinkers will do exactly the same.
+We've seen that among older California wine drinkers who continue to show up for their generation's winemaking darlings⏤locally, wineries like St. Amant, Michael David, and Lucas.
+The new generation of wine drinkers will do the same.

 Delgado: All of the above.
 The most successful examples of affordable luxury marketing are brands that appear in every setting.
-In trendy restaurants we like to be seen in, in online magazine publications, and by word-of-mouth recommendations among friends.
+In trendy restaurants, we like to be seen in, online magazine publications, and by word-of-mouth recommendations among friends.

-As a non-wine example, the Dior Addict lip balm that successfully launched in 2009 has come back with a fury.
+As a non-wine example, the Dior Addict lip balm that was successfully launched in 2009 has come back with a fury.
 Originally they PR-packaged the product to every celebrity, who then talked about it in every magazine interview, and sold it at every beauty counter⏤targeting all age demographics.
 Gen-Z picked it up when 2000's fashion came back into style, and once again the product was a sell-out hit.
-Wine sits on a fine line between agriculture product and artistic consumer good.
-With the right approach it has the ability capture the attention of younger consumers.
+The wine sits on a fine line between agricultural products and artistic consumer goods.
+With the right approach, it has the ability to capture the attention of younger consumers.

 Caparoso: Can you cite specific types of wines that younger consumers are compelled to try, and enjoy?

-Delgado: Using the example of wines grown in Lodi, younger consumers are asking for lower intervention producers such as Lorenza, Monte Rio, Sandlands, Markus Wine Co. and Perlegos Family.
-It's because these labels have either established strong online brand presence or they’ve invested time with their local community.
+Delgado: Using the example of wines grown in Lodi, younger consumers are asking for lower intervention producers such as Lorenza, Monte Rio, Sandlands, Markus Wine Co., and Perlegos Family.
+It's because these labels have either established a strong online brand presence or they’ve invested time with their local community.
 Sometimes the young customer will come in already having preferences that lead to brand discovery.
-Qualities like sustainable vineyard practices, low intervention winemaking, and aesthetically pleasing bottle design are ones we see most often.
+Qualities like sustainable vineyard practices, low-intervention winemaking, and aesthetically pleasing bottle design are the ones we see most often.
 Ultimately, building up this new generation of wine drinkers is probably not too different from the way it’s been done before.
 Sell us wines that appeal to the person we want to become.